How long will you be issuing online marriage licenses and

 Can I invite family and guests to join the video conference?

 Yes.
-It will be limited to the parties (groom/bride), maximum of
+It will be limited to the parties engaged to be married,

 Does your office provide legal forms?
 If not, where do we

 Our office does not provide legal forms.
 Although we would like

 to give you as much information as possible, under California